denzil-daniels-204525918/Price-aggregator-comparison-app/SRD.md

 ## 📌 System Requirements Document (SRD) Overview
 This document categorizes functional and non-functional requirements, aligning them with key quality attributes to ensure a well-structured system design.
 As the foundation for the system, it ensures that both business objectives and user expectations are met.
-The requirements cover essential functionalities such as search, filtering, price comparison, notifications, and geolocation-based deals, while also addressing critical aspects like deployability, security, scalability, and maintainability.
-Additionally, the document highlights challenges in balancing stakeholder needs and presents structured tables for clear requirement analysis.
+* **Functional Requirements:** Defines the core features and functionality of the system.
+Focus on capabilities that directly address stakeholder concerns.
+Includes acceptance criteria for critical requirements. <br/>
+* **Non-Functional Requirements:** Address the overall system usability, deployability, maintenance, scalability, security and performance.
 Also view:

 ## 📌 Functional Requirements